 When recruiting new staff, we will continue to follow the relevant safer recruitment processes for our school including relevant sections in part 3 of Keeping Children Safe in Education (2019).

 In response to Covid-19, the Disclosure and Barring Service (DBS) has made changes to its guidance on standard and enhanced DBS ID checking to minimise the need for face-to-face contact.
-We will follow this guidance DBS checks during Covid-19 outbreak
+We will follow this guidance DBS checks during the Covid-19 outbreak

-We will continue to keep the single central record (SCR) up to date as outlined in in KCSIE and will follow Wiltshire Council advice about safeguarding in relation to the SCR and visiting staff/volunteers as it is published and updated on Right Choice until further notice.
+We will continue to keep the single central record (SCR) up to date as outlined in KCSIE and will follow Wiltshire Council advice about safeguarding in relation to the SCR and visiting staff/volunteers as it is published and updated on Right Choice until further notice.